-Procedure: Procurement probity
+Procedure: Procurement Probity

 To inform staff of the probity framework for purchasing goods and services with University funds.

-- gives all Tenderers the opportunity to make an offer on the same terms;
+- gives all tenderers the opportunity to make an offer on the same terms;

 - does not provide misleading information;

-- identifies and addresses any actual or perceived conflict of interest arising as a result of the tender process;
+- identifies and addresses any actual or perceived conflict of interest arising as a result of the tender process; and

-- conducts the tender process with due regard given to the principle of confidentiality;
+- conducts the tender process confidentiality.

 - assesses offers fairly and consistently and in accordance with the criteria in the request documentation; and